 The Local Bond Law (N.J.S.A.
-40A:2 et. seq.) governs the issuance of bonds and notes used to finance capital expenditures.
-General obligation bonds have been issued for general capital fund projects and acquisitions.
-All bonds are retired in serial installments within the statutory period of usefulness.
-Bonds issued by the Borough are general obligation bonds, backed by the full faith and credit of the Borough.
-Bond anticipation notes, which are issued to temporarily finance capital projects and acquisitions, must be paid off within ten years and four months or retired by the issuance of bonds.
+40A:2 et.seq.) governs the issuance of bonds and notes used to finance capital expenditures.
+Bond anticipation notes have been issued for general capital fund projects and acquisitions or other purposes permitted by the Local Bond Law.
+Bond anticipation notes issued by the Borough are general obligation debt, backed by the full faith and credit of the Borough.
+Bond anticipation notes, which are issued to temporarily finance capital projects and acquisitions or other purposes permitted by the Local Bond Law, must be paid off within ten years and four months or retired by the issuance of bonds.